Nadeo Argawinata

-Nadeo Argawinata (born 9 March 1997) is an Indonesian professional footballer who plays as a goalkeeper for Liga 1 club Bali United and the Indonesia national team.
+Nadeo Argawinata (born 9 March 1997), also known as Nadeo Winata, is an Indonesian professional footballer who plays as a goalkeeper for Liga 1 club Borneo Samarinda and the Indonesia national team.

 Club career

 Borneo

-After years of training in youth clubs in Kediri Regency on Java island, Argawinata moved to Borneo island to look for professional playing time and joined Borneo F.C. for the 2016 Indonesia Soccer Championship A.
+After years of training in youth clubs in Kediri Regency on Java island, Argawinata moved to Borneo island to look for professional playing time and joined Borneo for the 2016 Indonesia Soccer Championship A.

 At the age of 19, he became the youngest goalkeeper to play in the highest level of Indonesian football.
 Argawinata made his first appearance on 22 March 2016 in 2016 Bhayangkara Cup, coming on as a substitute for Galih Sudaryono in the 75th minute, then the final result, Borneo lost 3–1 against PS TNI.

-Argawinata made his first official Liga 1 appearance on 3 June 2017 in a East Kalimantan Derby, coming on as an starter in a 3–2 lost with Persiba Balikpapan at the Parikesit Stadium.
+Argawinata made his first official Liga 1 appearance on 3 June 2017 in an East Kalimantan Derby, coming on as a starter in a 3–2 lost with Persiba Balikpapan at the Parikesit Stadium.
 He was Borneo's starting goalkeeper in the 2018 Liga 1 and 2019 Liga 1 seasons.
 His stable performance earned him a spot in the Indonesia national under-23 football team that competed in the 2019 Southeast Asian Games.

 Bali United

 After he won national recognition through his performance in the 2019 Southeast Asian Games, Bali United contracted him from Borneo on 29 December 2019.
 However, he failed to win the starting spot in 2020 and 2021 due to the continued prominence of Bali's veteran goalkeeper Wawan Hendrawan.

-Argawinata made his first league debut on 23 October 2021 in a Liga 1, coming on as an starter in a 1–2 lost with Bhayangkara at the Maguwoharjo Stadium.
+On 23 October 2021, Argawinata made his league debut, starting in a 1–2 lost against Bhayangkara at the Maguwoharjo Stadium.